 Naturalization (the acquisition of citizenship) signals to employers that workers are better integrated.
 It may also improve the bargaining position of immigrant workers with firms, open up job opportunities, and increase earnings.
 Germany's experience with citizenship reform illustrates how citizenship can impact assimilation.
 In 2000 the residency requirement for citizenship for adults was lowered from 15 to eight years.
 A study of the impact of the reform on citizenship, employment, and wages found that more immigrants became citizens, and that wages of female immigrants increased with citizenship—no wage effect was found for male immigrants.
 Moreover, immigrants from poorer countries had larger gains from citizenship than other immigrants .

 The preconditions for and costs of obtaining citizenship vary.
-In Europe, proof of integration in the host country is a prerequisite for citizenship, and requires passing exams on civics and language.
+In Europe, proof of integration in the host country is a prerequisite for citizenship, and requires passing civics and language exams.
 Most OECD countries recently tightened their preconditions for citizenship.
 More than half of all eligible Mexican immigrants in the US do not meet the English-language requirement and do not apply for citizenship, even though the returns to US citizenship increase over time.
 Further restrictions on access to citizenship reduce assimilation .

 Limitations and gaps

-The studies reviewed in this contribution are limited in four ways.
-First, there is not much literature on wage assimilation in large middle- and low-income host countries.
+The studies reviewed in this article are limited in four ways.
+First, there is not much literature on wage assimilation in middle- and low-income host countries.
 This is largely due to the lack of publicly available data on immigrants in these countries.
-Russia and India are important destinations for many immigrants from transition and conflict countries, and we need to know what is happening to them over time.
+Russia and India are important destinations for many immigrants from transition and conflict countries, and it is important to know what is happening to them over time.

 Second, all of the studies reviewed examine assimilation of workers employed in wage or salary jobs, but most studies exclude the self-employed.
 The self-employment rate among immigrants in many OECD countries is equal to, or exceeds, the self-employment rate among natives and is an alternative to unemployment .
 Hence, these studies miss a crucial part of the immigrant population.
 There are studies of entrepreneurship among immigrants, but most do not track wage assimilation.
 Wage assimilation can occur through entrepreneurship, and policies in place in many countries encourage entrepreneurship among immigrants.
 However, research is needed on the long-term impact of these programs on income .

 Finally, there is a shortage of policy work on wage assimilation.
-We understand the assimilation process and how policy affects wages in theory, but most studies do not measure the direct impact of policy on wage gaps over time and across groups.
+The assimilation process and how policy affects wages is understood in theory, but most studies do not measure the direct impact of policy on wage gaps over time and across groups.
 The studies that evaluate the effectiveness of language courses and ALMP focus on employment outcomes, not earnings.
 Employment is the first step to wage assimilation, but more research is needed on the effect of language training, skill development, and labor market policies on wages.

 Summary and policy advice